the-raspberry-pi-guy/OLED/README.md

 The Python programs and shell commands in this repo are open to the public however if you would like to use them on a larger scale (for example: in industry) then please contact me for permission.

-If you find any problems/bugs then please do not hesistate to bring them up!
+If you find any problems/bugs then please do not hesitate to bring them up!

 I can be reached at: theraspberrypiguy@gmail.com